TotalVerb/totalverb.github.io/_posts/2016-07-02-call-by-sharing.markdown

 I hope this blog post has cleared up some of the confusion regarding call-by-value and call-by-reference, and how call-by-sharing—a relatively unknown term—is indeed more precise and accurate for many languages.

+(Updated Jan 29, 2019: Fixed a typo in example, thanks to Nicolas Rouanne for pointing it out!)

 [evaluation strategies]: https://en.wikipedia.org/wiki/Evaluation_strategy
 [Ruby is not call-by-reference]: http://stackoverflow.com/questions/1872110/is-ruby-pass-by-reference-or-by-value